About Roger Beeson

 Throughout my time as an interpreter I was actively involved in interpreting and Deaf community events.

 I am a co-founder and still actively involved in managing e-newsli, the online discussion group on BSL interpreting.
 Over the years I held various voluntary posts in the Association of Sign Language Interpreters.
-In recognition of my contribution to the interpreting profession I was honoured when my colleagues in made me a Fellow of the association – FASLI.
+In recognition of my contribution to the interpreting profession I was honoured when, in 2008, my colleagues made me a Fellow of the association – FASLI.

 I founded the Healthy Deaf Minds meetings in London, and still have a back-room role.
 I was Chair of Trustees of the Royal Association for Deaf People until 2015, and of Deafinitely Theatre until 2016.
 I am currently Chair of Sonus [formerly the Hampshire Association for Deaf People] and still a trustee of Deafinitely Theatre.